 If you decide to view “a Power greater than ourselves” as a reference to AA, family, friends, or even the vast and glorious scientific world, then to some extent you have at least admitted that you do not have control over everything around you.
 This is a pretty big step toward long-term recovery, as open-mindedness allows us to take suggestions.
 When we approach AA or NA with an open mind, we realize that some of our scientific beliefs may be wrong, and that we have to put our faith in others if we are truly to remain sober.

 The second type of person who struggles with Step Two is the person who used to have faith in something greater, but has found that faith shaken.
 They may have simply grown apathetic over the course of their addiction, or they may have suffered some tragedy.
 Having found themselves unable to remove themselves of their grief, they blame their anger and depression on the skies above.
 They blame the Higher Power that did not listen to their bargaining.
-Those who feel wronged by the world will trudge a very difficult path toward recovery.
+Those who feel wronged by the world will trudge a very difficult path in their 12 step recovery program.

 The introduction to Step Two notes a third type who “can’t” believe in anything greater.
 This group is never cited directly, although they may be said to fall into two mentioned categories—those who pride themselves on intellect and those who simply believe that religion is wrong.
 Again, religion and spirituality are not the same thing.
 More importantly, neither of these two subcategories of alcoholics and addicts is doing much to benefit their open-mindedness.
 If they cannot get past their need to be right, they will never be able to put their faith in anything greater than themselves.